 Nausicaa of the Valley of the Wind (1984)

 Kaze no tani no Naushika (風の谷のナウシカ)

 Now considered Ghibli’s first full-length movie even though it was released a year before the official formation of the Studio, Nausicaa has aged a lot better than most of the other animes from that time.
 The art, music, and story-line of this anime were all way ahead of its time.
-The story revolves around the princess Nausicaa and how she gives her absolute all to save those around her from both the aggressive foliage/fungi surrounding them, the neighbouring countries, and the impending threat of stampeding giant insects.
-One of the best sci-fi animes ever made, and certainly a must for any anime watcher.
+The story revolves around the princess Nausicaa and how she gives her absolute all to save those around her from both the aggressive foliage/fungi surrounding them, the neighbouring countries, and the impending threat of giant stampeding insects.
+One of the best sci-fi animes ever made, and certainly a must-view for any anime fan.
 You’ll be able to see why this put Ghibli in its formative years on the anime world’s map.

 Gauche the Cellist (1982)